 2Not applicable for Push Provisioning.
-Please see the setting for "Override approve-with-auth to Approve for in app provisioning" for further information on how to correctly set up push provisioning for Wallet Provider testing
+Please see the setting for "Override approve-with-auth to Approve for in app provisioning" for further information on how to correctly set

-Function Suggestions TAR.
-The default is 3, but you can set a higher or lower threshold, depending on your risk appetite.
-The maximum device score required to trigger the Authenticate flow.
-Device scores are between 1 and 5.
-The default is 3, but you can set a higher or lower threshold, depending on your risk appetite.
+Parameter Function Suggestions Score Max Auth trigger the Authenticate flow.
+Device scores are between 1 and 5. depending on your risk appetite.
 See Wallet Device and Account Scoring.
-The maximum device score required to trigger a Decline.
+Wallet Device Score Max Decline The maximum device score required to trigger a Decline.
 Device scores are between 1 and 5.
 Default is set to 1.
 Note that during internal pilots if you are adding and removing cards multiple times from Apple, the score may get low enough to cause declines.
-The maximum wallet score to trigger the Authenticate flow.
+Wallet Account Score Max Auth The maximum wallet score to trigger the Authenticate flow.
 Wallet scores are between 1 and 5.
 Usually set to 3 but you can set higher or lower threshold depending on your risk appetite.
-The maximum device score to trigger a Decline.
+Wallet account Score Max Decline The maximum device score to trigger a Decline.
 Device scores are between 1 and 5.
 Usually set to 1.
-However, during internal pilots if you are adding and removing cards multiple times from Apple the score may get low enough to cause declines. overrides The number of tokens permitted before Thredd requests authentication. (set at Payment Token Usage Group level) The number of existing tokens is specified in the incoming TAR request from the Token Service Provider.
-The number of tokens permitted before Thredd declines further requests. (set at Payment Token Usage Group level only) The number of existing tokens is specified in the incoming TAR request from the Token Service Provider.
-Thredd can identify TARs where push provisioning has been used.
+However, during internal pilots if you are adding and removing cards multiple times from Apple the score may get low enough to cause declines.
+Token frequency and loverrides Min.
+Tokens to Auth The number of tokens permitted before Thredd requests authentication. (set at Payment Token Usage Group level) The number of existing tokens is specified in the incoming TAR request from the Token Service Provider.
+Min.
+Tokens to Decline The number of tokens permitted before Thredd declines further requests. (set at Payment Token Usage Group level only) The number of existing tokens is specified in the incoming TAR request from the Token Service Provider.
+Override-with-auth to Approve for in- app provisioning Thredd can identify TARs where push provisioning has been used.
 In these requests the cardholder has already been authenticated so this option allows you to prevent a request for further authentication to be sent.
 Always set Override Enabled for a better customer journey.
-If it is not enabled the cardholders will often need to authenticate twice The override is required to pass Apple testing.
-This relates to authentication on the payment token/DPAN.
-PSD2 requires cardholder authentication when: The transaction amount is over 50 EUR The cumulative non-SCA value Options include: Authenticated - the payment token/wallet always does implicit cardholder authentication for each transaction performed on it.
+If it is not enabled the cardholders will often need to authenticate twice.
+The override is required to pass Apple testing.
+Default Wallet Provider Authentication This relates to authentication on the payment token/DPAN.
+PSD2 requires cardholder authentication when: The transaction amount is over 50 EUR The cumulative non-SCA value exceeds 150 EUR More than five consecutive non-SCA transactions have been processed The amount/value is configurable per client and currency Options include: Authenticated - the payment token/wallet always does implicit cardholder authentication for each transaction performed on it.
 Not authenticated - no implicit cardholder authentication happens for transactions.
-(If PSD2 is enabled, then Thredwill track both contactless and e-commerce counters, and TAR.TAR.The maximum device score required to trigger the Authenticate flow.
-Device scores are between 1 and 5.The maximum device score required to trigger a Decline.
-Device scores are between 1 and 5.The maximum wallet score to trigger the Authenticate flow.
-Wallet scores are between 1 and 5.The maximum device score to trigger a Decline.
-Device scores are between 1 and 5.The maximum device score to trigger a Decline.
-Device scores are between 1 and 5.overridesThe number of tokens permitted before Thredd requests authentication. (set at Payment Token Usage Group level)The number of tokens permitted before Thredd declines further requests. (set at Payment Token Usage Group level only)Thredd can identify TARs where push provisioning has been used.
-In these requests the cardholder has already been authenticated so this option allows you to prevent a request for further authentication to be sent.This relates to authentication on the payment token/DPAN.
-PSD2 requires cardholder authentication when: • The transaction amount is over 50 EUR
+(If PSD2 is enabled, then Thredd will track both contactless and e-commerce counters, and will request SCA if these limits are exceeded.)
+(This option can be set for an online merchant.)
+Do not apply PSD counters - the payment token/wallet does the PSD2 checking, and Thredd should not do any PSD2 checking for transactions.
+(This option should always be set for Mastercard.
+It is also recommended for Visa.)3